twmcdunn/flif/README.md

 The latter is an adaptation of the former.

-To use on mac, simply double click to execute the file 'Five-Limit-Inter-Face.jar'  Be patient as is 'loads sounds.'
+To use on mac, simply double click to execute the file 'Five-Limit-Inter-Face.jar'  Be patient as it 'loads sounds.'
 It's actually installing a temporary copy of another program called 'SuperCollider'.
 This is why it takes a while, but it makes running the program quite simple.
 Everything should just work.